Nazariglez/notan/notan/README.md

 Let's keep in mind that the conditions for `bunnymark` are very unlikely to see in a real project.
 However, it's widely used to test the performance in 2D Draw APIs.

+## Integration

+Notan is designed to be as modular as possible.
+It's flexible enough to allow change how the event life cycle works with a plugin (i.e: [FpsPlugin](crates/notan_app/src/fps_plugin.rs)), or to allow us to draw custom things easily on top of the graphics API using *Graphic Extensions* (i.e: [egui](crates/notan_egui) or [draw](crates/notan_draw)).

+Even any backend can be easily *plugged-in* from the code just using `init_with_backend`.

+We include some of these plugins or graphics extensions behind feature flags, as a part of the project.
+However, everybody can create their own plugins or extension to extend Notan.

 ## Why?